icheft/Secure-Person2Person-P2P-Micropayment-System/README.md

 **macOS**:

-`sqlite` is pre-installed on macOS.
+`sqlite3` is pre-installed on macOS.

 ### ToDos and References